 This Responsible Investment (RI) policy was updated in March 2020 and replaces previous statements on responsible ownership and fossil fuel investment.
-Please give your comments.
-Complete the RI consultation response form by 31 August 2020.

 The Kent County Council Superannuation Fund (the Fund) is committed to being a responsible investor and a good long-term steward of the assets in which it invests.